amosbatto/instrans/README.md

 #### <a id="Basic_Example">Basic Example</a> ####

 A translator of Bolivian Quechua has translated some phrases in the file
-qu-BO.po, but wants to convert the rest of the untranslated phrases into
+`qu-BO.po`, but wants to convert the rest of the untranslated phrases into
 Spanish.
 She downloads the file es-ES.po and issues the following command:

 ```